Hurricanes withstand late rally by Pittsburgh to win 66-58

 CORAL GABLES, Fla.
+(AP) — The Miami Hurricanes squandered a lead of 16-0, so they built an even bigger one — and nearly blew that.

-(AP) — Kameron McGusty scored 19 points and the Miami Hurricanes shot 53% to withstand a late rally by streaky Pittsburgh and win 66-58 Sunday night.
+Kameron McGusty scored 19 points and freshman Harlond Beverly came to the rescue off the bench as Miami withstood a late rally by streaky Pittsburgh and won 66-58 Sunday night.

 The Panthers had scoring runs of 18-2 in the first half and 17-3 in the second half but never led.
-After falling behind 46-26 with 14 minutes left they cut the deficit to 51-47 but could get no closer.
+After falling behind 46-26 with 14 minutes left they cut the deficit to 51-47, but Miami let them get no closer.

+“It was about being poised and calm, and understanding we’ve got a lead, so let’s take smart shots and play hard defense,” McGusty said.
+“It was a real fun game to play in.”

 The Hurricanes (10-5, 2-3 Atlantic Coast Conference) beat Pittsburgh for the seventh time in a row.
 The Panthers (11-5, 2-3) failed to build on their victory Wednesday at North Carolina, which ended a 22-game road losing streak in the ACC.